File-hosting service: Storage charges

 Some online file storage services offer space on a per-gigabyte basis, and sometimes include a bandwidth cost component as well.
 Usually these will be charged monthly or yearly.
 Some companies offer the service for free, relying on advertising revenue.
 Some hosting services do not place any limit on how much space the user's account can consume.
 Non-paying users' accounts may be deleted or suspended after a predefined period of inactivity.

 Some services require a software download which makes files only available on computers which have that software installed, others allow users to retrieve files through any web browser.
 With the increased inbox space offered by webmail services, many users have started using their webmail service as an online drive.
 Some sites offer free unlimited file storage but have a limit on the file size.
 Some sites offer additional online storage capacity in exchange for new customer referrals.

+Many providers offer tiered storage levels, charging differently based on frequency of access and retrieval latency.
+There may be a different cost associated with access vs storage.
+For example, in a cold storage scenario, the price per GB stored over time can be very low, but it may take longer to access an item at a higher per GB retrieval cost.
+In some cases, users may have to commit to retrieval being much higher latency as well.

 One-click hosting

-One-click hosting, sometimes referred to as cyberlocker, generally describes web services that allow internet users to easily upload one or more files from their hard drives (or from a remote location) onto the one-click host's server free of charge.
+One-click hosting, sometimes referred to as cyberlocker generally describes web services that allow internet users to easily upload one or more files from their hard drives (or from a remote location) onto the one-click host's server free of charge.

 Most such services simply return a URL which can be given to other people, who can then fetch the file later.
 In many cases these URLs are predictable allowing potential misuse of the service.
 As of 2005 these sites have drastically increased in popularity, and subsequently, many of the smaller, less efficient sites have failed.
 Although one-click hosting can be used for many purposes, this type of file sharing has, to a degree, come to compete with P2P filesharing services.

 The sites make money through advertising or charging for premium services such as increased downloading capacity, removing any wait restrictions the site may have or prolonging how long uploaded files remain on the site.
 Premium services include facilities like unlimited downloading, no waiting, maximum download speed etc. Many such sites implement a CAPTCHA to prevent automated downloading.
 Several programs aid in downloading files from these one-click hosts; examples are JDownloader, FreeRapid, Mipony, Tucan Manager and CryptLoad.